wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 2.1.1 =
+Upgrade to have the ability to edit the css styles for each quiz!
+Plus minor bugs fixes.

 = 2.0.1 =
 Upgrade to fix minor bugs and enable pagination on results page.